asalimih/InterOpt/README.md

 # new_control is the weighted mean of the internal controls which can be used like a new internal control
 ```

+### 2) Aggregated reference gene selection

-2)  You have a dataset containing lots of genes.
-Here is how you can
+You have a dataset containing lots of genes.
+Here is how you can check
-    check all possible pair combinations (k=2) and calculate their
+all possible pair combinations (k=2) and calculate their corresponding
-    corresponding aggregation weights (optimal weights to use in
+aggregation weights (optimal weights to use in weighted mean) along with
-    weighted mean) along with the stability measures (SD and CV) of each
+the stability measures (SD and CV) of each resulting aggregated
-    resulting aggregated combination.
+combination.

 ``` r
 library(InterOpt)